Maria-Yasin/Projects/README.md

 #### Project Description:
 Commercial banks receive a lot of applications for credit cards.
 Many of them get rejected for many reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
 Luckily, this task can be automated with the power of machine learning.
 In this project, I will build an automatic credit card approval predictor using machine learning techniques in python, just like the real banks do.
 The dataset used in this project is the Credit Cards Approval Dataset from the UCI Machine Learning Repository.

+#### NLP Sentiment Analysis (Amazon Reviews)

+#### Project Description

+Basic Exploratory Data Analysis (EDA):

+Conducting a quick exploratory data analysis (EDA) to understand the dataset better.

+Analyzing the distribution of review scores to gain insights into the dataset's overall sentiment.

+Basic NLTK (Natural Language Toolkit):

+Employing NLTK for fundamental natural language processing tasks.

+Tasks include tokenization, part-of-speech tagging, and chunking to preprocess the review text data.

+VADER (Valence Aware Dictionary and sEntiment Reasoner) Sentiment Analysis:

+Utilizing NLTK's SentimentIntensityAnalyzer to perform sentiment analysis.

+Extracting sentiment scores (negative, neutral, positive, and compound) for each review text using the VADER lexicon.

+The compound score provides an overall sentiment score, while individual scores offer insights into specific sentiments expressed in the reviews.

+Visualization:

+Visualizing the sentiment analysis results through seaborn barplots.
+These plots illustrate the distribution of sentiment scores (compound, positive, neutral, and negative) across different review scores.
+Additionally, creating subplots to depict the distribution of positive, neutral, and negative sentiments across various review scores.

+Through these sequential steps, we aim to analyze Amazon reviews comprehensively, gaining valuable insights into customer sentiments regarding various products.

 #### Project 2 Title: Exploratory data analysis using earthquake API

 #### Project Description: